ParthoKR/django-rest-api/README.md

-This repository contains source code for django rest api.
+This repository contains source code for Profile API By DRF